 We have designed our services to be as resilient as possible with video and telephone contact as well as in-person provision at the hospice, when possible.
-From the end of January 2022 we hope to be able to hold our short programmes at The Orangery in small groups of six – with the option remaining of attending via video link.
+From the end of January 2022, we hope to be able to hold our short programmes at The Orangery in small groups of six – with the option remaining of attending via video link.
 All our in-person activities are subject to Covid-19 guidance and restrictions and we will always keep in touch if coronavirus affects our services.
-If you are coming to the the hospice, please follow our essential Covid-19 guidance for visitors here.
+If you are coming to the hospice, please follow our essential Covid-19 guidance for visitors here.

 Call our complementary therapy and wellbeing lead Diane Gledhill-Cragg on 01226 244244 ext 225